viragsimplecoder0008/sm1ac.github.io/README.md

 ## 🌍 Domain
 This project is live at: [sm1ac.is-a.dev](https://sm1ac.is-a.dev) (pending approval).

-## 🤝 Credits
-- Inspired by the Hackintosh community and creators like TECHNolli
-- Maintained by community members (Discord: `coder wut?? -v`)

 ---
 💡 *This is purely an educational & research project.
-We do not provide macOS builds, ISOs, or any Apple proprietary code.*
+We **DO NOT** provide macOS builds, ISOs, or any Apple proprietary code.* *PLEASE DONT KILL US APPLE*